What is backend processing?

 is like the well run restaurant.

-cooks are separate, single purpose threads.* Your applications are efficient,
+manager.
+The cooks are separate, single purpose threads.
+Your applications

 are efficient, scalable and simple.